Remarks on Compton forward scattering singularity in the NCQED

 The QED differential cross section $d\sigma_{\rm QED}/dx$ is given in \cite{Peskin:1995ev}, for example.
 First we took the $E^\gamma_{in}=200$ GeV, $E^e_{in}=250$ GeV scenario as used in our prior work \cite{Latas:2020nji}, and consider $\Lambda_{\rm NC}$ from one to fifty TeV, then calculate the ratio $\mathbb R$ for $x_0=0$ and $x_0=0.5$.

-A fully consistent regularization of the collinear singularity goes beyond the scope of this comment.
-On the other hand, we attempt to estimate here some phenomenological consequences of the collinear singularity using the idea of explicit regulator $(\delta)$ which was first discussed in our recent work \cite{Latas:2020nji}.
+A fully consistent regularization of forward scattering singularity goes much beyond the scope of this article.
+On the other hand, we attempt to estimate here some phenomenological consequences of the forward scattering singularity using the idea of explicit regulator $\delta$.
 We assume that the actual regularization may be approximated by such cut-off for the integral cross sections.
 Since near the forward scattering singularity the NC differential cross section is suppressed by a prefactor $\delta^2$ any cut-off of the form $\delta^n$, where $n$ is a positive real number, shall make NC integral cross sections small enough when $\delta$ is sufficiently small.
 Therefore, two choices of cut-off $\Delta(\delta)$, the $\Delta_1(\delta)=1-\delta$ and the $\Delta_2(\delta)=\sqrt{1-\delta^2}$, were investigated.
-The resulting ratios are computed for the pure spacelike noncommutativity case (i), where $C^2= c_{13}^2+c_{23}^2\simeq 1$, and plotted as log-log scale in FIG. \ref{figure1}.
+The resulting ratios are computed for the pure spacelike noncommutativity case (i), with $C^2= c_{13}^2+c_{23}^2\simeq 1$, and plotted as log-log scale in FIG.\ref{figure1}.

 We notice that the integrated NC cross sections are fairly small.
 For the lowest energy scenario, the integrated NC cross section could get close to 1\% of the QED counterpart for $x_0=0$, or slightly over it for $x_0=0.5$ when $\Lambda_{\rm NC}$ is assumed to be 1 TeV and cut-off $\Delta_1$ is used.
 The cut-off $\Delta_2$ produces larger cross sections and allows 1\% ratio to be reached over 1 TeV for both $x_0$ values.
 The highest energy scenario allows 1\% ratio to be reached over 5 TeV for $\Delta_1$ and about 10 TeV for $\Delta_2$.